 Billing the never given treatments

 To help reduce unintentional unbundling, Medicare developed the Correct Coding Initiative (CCI) edits to prevent providers from fragmenting or unbundling when coding and billing for Medicare services.
-The CMS developed the National Correct Coding Initiative (NCCI) to promote national correct coding methodologies and to control illegal billing practices, improper coding leading to inappropriate payment in Part B claims.
+The CMS developed the National Correct Coding Initiative (NCCI) to promote national correct coding methodologies and to control illegal billing practices, and improper coding leading to inappropriate payment in Part B claims.

 Medical equipment frauds

 This is an intentional act on the part of the healthcare provider and is considered the most common type of medical fraud.
-“Durable medical equipment” DME refers to the medical devices that are essential for patient’s treatment.
-It includes all types of equipment e.g. private bedroom, motorized, etc. The wheelchair scam has been widely reported but have no end to it.
+“Durable medical equipment” DME refers to the medical devices that are essential for a patient’s treatment.
+It includes all types of equipment e.g. private bedroom, motorized, etc. The wheelchair scam has been widely reported but has no end to it.
 It has cost the government’s main health care assistance program tens of millions of dollars.

 Identity theft and hacking